Nitish145/codefundo2k19/README.md

    C. After Voting

-   - The vote/asset pertaining to a reference number could be changed before the deadline.
+   - The vote/asset pertaining to a reference number could be changed by the voter before the deadline.
-   - After the deadline, Microsoft power BI could be used to prepare the detailed results be it party-wise or constituency-wise.
+   - After the deadline, Microsoft power BI may be used to prepare the detailed results of the election.

+**Our solution explores the potential of the blockchain technology and its usefulness in the e-voting scheme effectuating a more transparent democracy.**